Yurik72/ESPHap/README.md

 To simplify installation, ESPHap comes with a pre-configured and slightly patched versions of wolfSSL 3.13.0 which can be used out of the box.
 Extract [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) into an Arduino library folder named "wolfssl". **ESPHap ONLY works with the provided patched wolfSSL version.**

-### ESPHap library was tested in the following environments:
+### ESPHap was tested in the following environments:

 - ESP32 board library version 1.0.4
 - ESP8266 board library version 2.6.3